Joadja, New South Wales: Surviving ruins

 The site, while in ruins, is largely intact with all elements of the village and the industrial workings maintaining their original relationships.

 Joadja today

 The site of Joadja is owned by Southern Frontier Pty Ltd, who operate Joadja Creek Heritage Tours, along with the Joadja Distillery and Joadja Cafe.
 The Distillery is open every weekend for tours and tastings and the historic site is only open on specific open days several times a year and for private groups by appointment.
-Joadja Distillery is bound to be one of the most vertically integrated distilleries in the world producing their own barley on site organically, wate ris sourced from their own on site spring and there are plan afoot to use biomass steam boilers (few by the 1000 acres of natural bushland) and a micr-hydro electric generation (turbine) among other systems.
+Joadja Distillery is vertically integrated, producing their own barley on site organically, water is sourced from their own on site spring and there are plans afoot to use biomass steam boilers and a micro-hydro electric generation (turbine).